serhangursoy/VatesQuantum/README.md

 # Vates Quantum

-**Vates** is an simple implementation of Grover's algorithm.
+**Vates** is a simple implementation of Grover's algorithm.
-It's using power of IBM Quantum at backend and power of tkinter on frontend.
+It's using the power of IBM Quantum at backend and power of tkinter on the frontend.
 Qiskit is made up elements that work together to enable quantum computing.
 This element is **Terra** and is the foundation on which the rest of Qiskit is built.

 ## Installation